-Print the Transcript Request form found on the Minnesota West web site at www.mnwest.edu/images/studentforms/transcript_request.pdf
+Print the Transcript Request form found on the Minnesota West web site.

-Complete the form and mail (or personally deliver to any campus) along with \$10.00 for each copy requested to: Minnesota West Community & Technical College Office of the Registrar 1450 Collegeway Worthington, MN 56187 Students do not need to complete a transcript request if they plan to attend an institution that is a part of the Minnesota State system; those colleges will have electronic access.
+Complete the form and mail (or personally deliver to any campus) along with \$10.00 for each copy requested to:

+Minnesota West Community & Technical College Office of the Registrar 1450 Collegeway

+Worthington, MN 56187

+Students do not need to complete a transcript request if they plan to attend an institution that is a part of the

+Minnesota State system; those colleges will have electronic access.
 Transcripts are sent within two working days.
 Students who have a hold on a college record will be sent a letter advising how to clear the hold before a transcript can be issued.